How To Dry & Preserve Flowers Inside Books

 Trim excess stems and leaves from your selected flowers using sharp scissors.

 The flowers must be dry and free from any water droplets, as moisture can hinder the drying process and potentially lead to mold development.
-This is especially important if you are making cottagecore necklaces & jewelry.

 Arrange the flowers in a single layer on a clean surface before placing them within the book.